AKSB-GP/DH2323_Ocean_simulation/README.md

 I realized that i probably overcomplicated and I will likely do the FFT variation as a future project.
 I did alot more research and found so many variations of the ocean simulation Gerstner waves, eulerwaves, and of course sum of sines princinple, which was quite overwhelming to be honest.
 Thus i decided to start simple and build the project up in complexity.

-Below are some fun results:
+Below are some fun results using sinewaves with K exponent:
 ![Sumofsinewave](https://github.com/AKSB-GP/DH2323_Ocean_simulation/assets/35559511/a986816a-5ee6-4830-8f14-d0ba4b43e9ae)

 An example of Gerstner wave going very wrong!